 - Working with stakeholder groups on specific projects

-- Community development work with communities that have specific needs, such as new and emerging migrant and refugee groups
+- Community development work with groups that have specific needs, such as new and emerging migrant and refugees.

 Fee for service training

-Training which is provided on a fee for service basis is in two categories.
-Mixed profile training is where courses are publicly advertised and participants may come from a range of organisations.
+Training which is provided on a fee for service basis is in two categories: Mixed profile and customised.
+Mixed profile training is where courses are publicly advertised, and participants may come from a range of organisations.
 Customised training is where an organisation requests a course exclusively for its staff and the course is adapted to meet the needs of the organisation.

-Requests for fee for service training increased by over 50% to 82 sessions in the 2017-18 year, compared to the previous year’s total of 52 sessions.
-Participants in fee for service, and mixed profile training were drawn from public sector organisations, and in particular local government, the private sector and from community organisations.
+In 2018-19 participants in fee for service and mixed profile training were drawn from public sector organisations, local government, the private sector and community organisations.

-The Commission has reviewed and updated training material to ensure course content remains relevant and is investigating new ways to provide whole-of-organisation training based on a model that it hopes will prove strategic in developing workplace cultures that are inclusive and free of discriminatory practices.
+The Commission continues to review and update training material to ensure course content remains relevant.
+The Commission is investigating and testing new ways to provide whole-of-organisation training that will prove strategic in developing workplace cultures that are inclusive and free of discriminatory practices.